jgnagy/skull_island/README.md

 # Skull Island

-Work In Progress for a full-featured SDK for Kong 0.14.x (with 1.0.x details added for future development).
+A full-featured SDK for Kong 1.1.x (with support for migrating from 0.14.x).

 ## Installation